Nice3point/RevitExtensions/Readme.md

 ### <a id="RibbonExtensions">Ribbon Extensions</a>

-The **CreatePanel()** method allow you to create a new panel in the default AddIn tab or the specified tab.
+The **CreatePanel()** method create a new panel in the default AddIn tab or the specified tab.
 If the panel exists on the ribbon, the method will return it.

 ```c#
 application.CreatePanel("Panel name");